ForestAdmin/agent-nodejs/docs/datasources/custom/README.md

     // Set name of the collection once imported super('myCollection');

-    // As we are using the query translation technique, we need to define capabilities for every field this.addField('id', {
+    this.addField('id', {
       // Structure
       columnType: PrimitiveType.Number,
       isPrimaryKey: true,

-      // Capabilities
       isReadOnly: true, // field is readonly

+      // As we are using the query translation strategy => define capabilities
       filterOperators: new Set(), // field is not filterable
       isSortable: false, // field is not sortable
     });